nosherwan537/Library-Management-JAVA-Swing/README.md

 1) Create a MySQL database named library.

-2) Run the SQL script library_file.sql provided in the DATABASE folder to create the necessary tables.
+2) Run the SQL script library_file.sql provided in the repository to create the necessary tables.

-3) Open the project in your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).
+3) Open the project in your IntelliJ IDEA IDE preferably to avoid compatibility issue of SWING GUI Designer.

 Update the database connection details in the LIBRARY.java file: